 Sprint’s distribution strategy

-The biggest challenge that Sprint (S), the fourth-largest wireless carrier in the United States (SPY), currently faces is to build its brand and value proposition, as well as to improve consumer perception.
-So, Sprint considers the improvement of its marketing and distribution efforts a long-term objective.
+The biggest challenge that Sprint (S) currently faces is to build its brand and value proposition, as well as to improve consumer perception.
+As a result, marketing and distribution improvement remains a long-term goal for Sprint.

-According to Sprint, expansion of its distribution could help attract new subscribers as well as boost the company’s total revenues.
-In fiscal 2Q17,[1. fiscal 2Q17 ended September 2017] Sprint reported total net operating revenues of ~$7.9 billion, compared to ~$8.2 billion in fiscal 2Q16.
+According to Sprint, optimizing and expanding its retail distribution could help attract new subscribers and boost the carrier’s total revenues.
+In fiscal 4Q16,[2. fiscal 4Q16 ended March 2017] Sprint had reported total revenues of ~$8.5 billion, compared to ~$8.1 billion in fiscal 4Q15.